 -- Waterkeeper and environmental lawyer, Mark Mattson

-Just launched: Go to the Watermark Project to register your favourite waterbody and share a story: www.watermarkproject.ca.
+Call to Action: Go to the Watermark Project to register your favourite waterbody and share a story: www.watermarkproject.ca/submit

 E.g., IJC Chair Lana Pollack’s Watermark includes Lake Michigan, Michigan http://bit.ly/2b2uQrf Where is your favourite waterbody?
 Use #mywatermark.